Innoxia/liliths-throne-public/docs/modding/tutorials/new-mod.md

  * A *directory* (also known as a folder) where all the mod's contents are stored
  * A `mod.xml` file that describes the mod

-So, here's how to create your first mod.
+This document will guide you through the process of creating these files.

 ## Creating the `mods` Directory

-Each mod needs to exist inside of a directory so that it doesn't interfere with other mods and so that it doesn't corrupt the game files.
+Each mod needs to exist inside of a directory so that it doesn't interfere with other mods, and so that it doesn't corrupt the game files.
 (This is called *compartmentalization*.)

 First, we need to be sure the `mods` directory exists.